cargo-generate/cargo-generate/README.md

 ## Default values for placeholders from a file

 For automation purposes the user of the template may provide provide a file containing the values for the keys in the template by using the `--template-values-file` flag.

+> NOTE: A relative path will be relative to current working dir, which is *not* inside the expanding template!

 The file should be a toml file containing the following (for the example template provided above):